PhMajerus/FIGfonts/README.md

 ---

--- Philippe Majerus, October 2024 to June 2025
+-- Philippe Majerus, October 2024 to July 2025

 ---